 4 off-grid retro caravans that take you back to a Golden Age

-The Surroundings: a secluded patch of leafy Herefordshire in the Forest of Dean, with the pretty town of Ross on Wye just a 30-min walk.
+The Surroundings: A secluded patch of leafy Herefordshire in the Forest of Dean, with the pretty town of Ross on Wye just a 30-min walk away.
 This UK glamping site is small, secluded, and set in the beautiful grounds of a Grade-II Georgrian rectory.

 It overlooks the Black Mountains to the west, with endless sky views and incredible sunrises and sunsets, and the glade around each van is swimming in shoulder-high cow parsley, so you always feel shielded from any other guests.

 Nearby, the River Wye snakes its way through the countryside.
-Post-corona, it’s the ideal spot for outdoor adventures including canoeing, walking, and cycling (we love Inspire2Adventure in Monmouth for outdoors adventure).
+It’s the ideal spot for outdoor adventures including canoeing, walking, and cycling (we love Inspire2Adventure in Monmouth for outdoors adventure).
 On-site, there’s a tennis court that’s open to guests and a make-shift shop selling kindling and local produce.